sachinsingh1998/Exercise/README.md

 - Strong performance on clearly distinct categories such as airport and runway.
 - Evaluation included confusion matrix and full classification metrics.

 ---

----

 ## Evaluation

-- Evaluation performed on held-out test sets
+- Evaluation performed on unseen test sets
 - Plotted confusion matrices and metric comparisons
 - Qualitative visualizations for each model's performance
 - Metrics used across models: